-This booklet tells you about your basic rights.
+This resource tells you about your basic rights.
 It is not a substitute for legal advice.
 You should contact an attorney if you have been arrested or believe that your rights have been violated.

 Yes.
 You should continue to give money to the causes you believe in, but you should be careful in choosing which charities to support.
 For helpful tips, see Muslim Advocates’ guide on charitable giving— http://www.muslimadvocates.org/docs/DonorGuidance101106.pdf.